 Short approaches (by Cascade standards) from HWY 20

-Many choices of routes at all difficulties which means one can
+Many choices of routes at all difficulties

 Easily avoid crowds